 Do I have to start my child in the DI program in Kindergarten?

 Is there a Spanish DI program for students in preschool?

 Yes, the District operates a State preschool program and Dual Immersion transitional kindergarten open to qualifying students ages 3 and 4 at both Whitewood ILC Preschool and Washington Preschool.
-A Spanish DI preschool program is available to qualifying students at both schools.
 The State preschool program is run through our Early Childhood Education Office (9301 Flower St., Bellflower, CA 90706).

 Once my child is enrolled in the program, how will I support my child if I don’t speak Spanish?